 Parents / Carers are requested to telephone the office on 01395 266997 and leave a message on the absence line (option 1) before 9.00am if their child is going to be absent/late.
 The reason for absence must be in full i.e. sickness on Sunday, temperature, severe cold etc. Please do not leave vague messages i.e. unwell, ill or under the weather as the school office will have to call you back for more information.

 Where a child is absent from school and we have not received any verbal or written communication from the parent, then we initiate a first day contact process.
 Office staff check all class registers between 9.10am and 9.30am on a daily basis, to identify those pupils who are absent.
 If no message is left with the school office we will telephone in turn each of the contacts on the list provided by the parents, until a contact has been reached to advise why the child is not at school.
-This is the school’s duty of care and safeguarding for your child.

 The class register opens at 9.00am and closes at 9.10am.
-If you child arrives after the register has started at 9.00am but before it has closed at 9.10am they will be coded as late (L).
+If your child arrives after the register has started at 9.00am but before it has closed at 9.10am they will be coded as late (L).
 If they arrive after 9.10am they will be coded as arriving after the register has closed (U) which is an unauthorised absence.

 The school attendance policy (available to view in Key Information) states that the attendance of children who arrive late will be registered as follows: